Join and receive information about new products, interesting case studies and other information to help with your new build or renovation projects.

 With clearly marked annual growth rings, straight grain and relatively few knots the overall look displays attractive figuring with a contemporary look.

 We offer three grades; A/B, A+ and B/C, with the specifications being as stated below.

-Russwood also hand-selects boards from the A/B grade to meet stringent internal criteria for the supply of SILA A+.
-This is a clear grade timber, providing a clean, consistent, virtually knot-free look.
+Russwood also produces a limited quantity of A+ grade.
+This is virtually a clear grade timber, providing a clean, consistent, almost knot-free look combined with excellent durability.
+At times these boards are in limited supply.
 The specification for SILA A+ is as follows;

-Additionally, Russwood offers SILA B/C®, a more rustic grade of Siberian Larch than our A/B and A+ grades.
+Additionally, Russwood offers SILA B/C, a more rustic grade of Siberian Larch than our A/B and A+ grades.
 It gives a more knotty, less uniform look, without compromising its excellent durability properties.
 The specification for SILA B/C is as follows;

 For external cladding purposes, Siberian Larch is a naturally durable timber (Class 3 according to BS EN 350-2) due to a combination of factors;

-Due to its high percentage of heartwood (75-90%) and a minimum of sapwood (we guarantee that at least one face will be sap free) SILA is an extremely a dense timber, classified by BS EN 350-2 as approximately 628 Kg/m3 at a moisture content of 18%.
+Due to its high percentage of heartwood (75-90%) and a minimum of sapwood (we guarantee that at least one face will be sap free) SILA is an extremely dense timber, classified by BS EN 350-2 as approximately 628 Kg/m3 at a moisture content of approximately 18%.
 As such, it is not easily damaged and therefore is ideal for highly exposed elevations, or applications where there is the likelihood of physical damage such as knocks or scrapes (e.g. schools, shopping centres, public walkways).

 We can advise you on the most suitable species and profile for your project.
 Visit our profiles section to view some of our most popular profiles, or speak to us to discuss further options.

-© 2015 Russwood Ltd | Company Registration Number SC92505
+© 2020 Russwood Ltd | Company Registration Number SC92505